-Though renting a car when visiting San Francisco might be convenient to get everywhere you want to be quickly, it is by no means necessary.
+Though renting a car when visiting San Francisco might be convenient to get everywhere you want to be quick, it is by no means necessary.
 The iconic cable cars dating back to 1873 are a national historic landmark and still in use today after restoration.
 The public transit system, known as Muni, is the best way to get around.
-Visitors can buy the San Francisco CityPASS which includes the Muni Bus Passport offering unlimited rides on cable cars, MUNI buses, vintage trolleys and Muni rail for three consecutive days.
+Visitors can buy a San Francisco all-Inclusive pass which includes the Muni Bus Passport offering unlimited rides on cable cars, MUNI buses, vintage trolleys and Muni rail for three consecutive days.
 This pass also provides admission to the California Academy of Sciences, a Blue & Gold Fleet Bay Cruise, the Aquarium of the Bay and entrance to either the Exploratorium or the de Young Museum and Legion of Honor Museum.
 A CityPASS ticket booklet costs $89 for adults.
+Buy Pass →

 San Francisco is serviced by two main airports, San Francisco International Airport (SFO) and Oakland International Airport (OAK).
 Both can be reached via BART, the Bay Area Rapid Transit system, which is the most cost-effective way to get from the airport to downtown and vice versa.
 It’s about $9 from downtown to SFO and about $8 to OAK, one way.
-Direct airport transfers to your hotel are also available for under $20 when purchased in advanced.
+Direct airport transfers to your hotel are also available for under $20 when purchased in advance.
+Book Transfer →

 Parc 55 – a fantastic downtown location with stunning city views and very accessible to the best destinations and attractions in San Francisco.
 Ths is a Hilton Hotel offering everything you’d expect in terms of style and service.
 It has a 24-hour fitness center, two restaurants and a coffee shop onsite. (rates start at $350 – $500)